How to integrate API Platform

 5. Generate API resources

-# Generate resources for all configured API types in Glue
+# Generate resources for all configured API types

 docker/sdk cli glue api:generate

-The generated resources will be created in src/Generated/Api/{ApiType}/ directory.
+The generated resources are created in src/Generated/Api/{ApiType}/.

 6. Install assets for the API Platform documentation interface